nataliatesarova/project-four/README.md

 Bio to be available for all registered users to view.

-Recipe Search and Filters to allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan).
+Categorize recipes into sections such as meal type (e.g.breakfast), seasonal meals (e.g. Christmas), and allergy free options.

-Categorize recipes into sections such as breakfast, lunch, dinner, desserts.
+Add difficulty level, serving size, nutritional and calorific information.

-Difficulty level, serving size, nutritional and calorific information.
+Allow users to search for recipes using keywords, ingredients, cuisine, and dietary preferences (e.g. gluten free, vegan).

-Newsletter Subscription will allow users to receive regular updates on new recipes, cooking tips, and the latest blog updates.
+Newsletter subscription to allow users to receive regular updates on new recipes, cooking tips, and the latest blog updates.

 Enable sharing of recipe blog posts directly via social media.